Bhargav-CS/To_do_Application/README.md

 │   └── index.html
 ```

+## Deployment
+The application is deployed at: [https://to-do-application-jjti.onrender.com](https://to-do-application-jjti.onrender.com)

 ## Backend
 The backend is built with FastAPI and MongoDB.
 It handles user authentication and task management.